 Grant applications are reviewed by panels of volunteer grant reviewers, which are comprised of civic leaders, arts professionals, artists, community and corporate volunteers, arts advocates, and others with arts expertise.
 Generally, we will utilize the same grant reviewers for each cycle.
 This way, they can observe programs of and become familiar with each applicant over a longer period.

-This Catalyst Grants Info Session was recorded on January 23, 2023.
+A Catalyst Grants Info Session for the Spring 2023 cycle was recorded on January 23, 2023.
 It contains some background on TACA, an overview of the Catalyst Grants process, a walk-through of the application portal, and additional helpful information for new and returning applicants for the Catalyst Grants.